 Visually impaired voters, disabled voters, and other voters who prefer to mark their ballot electronically will be able to use the ExpressVote ballot marking device.
 The ExpressVote allows voters to make their selections on a touch screen which then prints out a completed ballot.
 This ballot is then fed into the DS200, which reads and counts the votes.
 The ExpressVote machine is equipped with headphones, a braille keypad, and adjustable screen brightness / font size in order to accommodate all voters.
 From the vendor's website:

 As a marker, the ExpressVote handles the entire marking process, eliminating marginal marks and the need for voter mark interpretation.
 Voters utilize the touch screen to mark their vote selections, receiving a verifiable paper vote record upon completion.
 Used in early vote centers and on Election Day in precincts or vote centers, the ExpressVote can serve every eligible voter, including those with special needs.

-Both machines feature a paper trail, which was required by the Missouri Secretary of State prior to being certified for use in Missouri.
+Both the DS200 and ExpressVote machines feature a paper trail, which was required by the Missouri Secretary of State prior to being certified for use in Missouri.